top of page

 “Will a man rob God?
 Yet ye have robbed me.
 But ye say, Wherein have we robbed thee?
 In tithes and offerings.
 Ye are cursed with a curse: for ye have robbed me, even this whole nation.
 Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the LORD of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.”

 Apparently according to many pastors and others today, a Christian who does not tithe 10% of everything he earns is robbing God.
 As mentioned, the tithe was according to the Law of Moses in giving a tenth of your products in animals or food once a year, which were taken to the storehouse.
-The tithe, that belonged under the Old Covenant, was abolished by the New Covenant, and the tithe was given once a year, not every month, fortnight or week (De 14: 22-29).
+The tithe, that belonged under the Old Covenant, was abolished by the New Covenant.
+Furthermore, the tithe was given once a year, not every month, fortnight or week (De 14: 22-29).
 And “into the storehouse” is NOT into the church or even the Temple.
 It is exactly what it’s saying: a storehouse.
 A place where you store things.
 Food is stored in a storehouse.
 “Meat,” which is food, is stored in a storehouse.

 This text dovetails with what Nehemiah is teaching: "And the priest the son of Aaron shall be with the Levites, when the Levites take tithes: and the Levites shall bring up the tithe of the tithes unto the house of our God, to the chambers, into the treasure house."
 (Neh 10:38).
 The Hebrew word for “treasure house” (“outsair”) is the same word translated “storehouse” in Mal 3:9.